Canon 1100D vs Fujifilm X-T100

 It is notable that the X-T100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1100D does not offer wifi capability.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1100D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1100D was succeeded by the Canon 1200D.
+Both the 1100D and the X-T100 have been discontinued, but can regularly be found used on eBay.
+The 1100D was replaced by the Canon 1200D, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1100D and the Fujifilm X-T100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.